Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_10_test_verifying_implementation_rather_than_behaviour/description.md

 Finally the tests names are not meaningful.

 Many of these problems were caused by the fact that this implementation was not test driven.
-Developer first wrote a method `employeeHasSalaryInRange` and then used it in the main "find" method.
+Developer first wrote a method `employeeHasSalaryInRange` and then used it in the main `find` method.

 ### Solution: